Menu

 Can a business opt-out?

-If a private sector business meets the requirements outlined above, it can’t opt-out of providing FAMLI benefits.
-It can choose how to provide those benefits: either through the State or with a private plan.
+If a private sector business meets the requirements outlined above, it can’t opt out of providing FAMLI benefits.
+It can choose how to provide those benefits: either through the State Plan or through an approved Private Plan.

-• Local governments are not required to provide FAMLI and can choose whether to participate, including P-12 Charter Schools
+• Local governments are not required to provide FAMLI and can choose whether to participate.

 See more details on the options for local governments here.